ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 ## Summary

-This proposal aims to improve the import management system in Leo programs to make program environment more reproducible, predictable and compatible.
-To achieve that we suggest few changes to Leo CLI and Manifest:
+This proposal aims to improve the import management system in Leo programs to make the program environment more reproducible, predictable and compatible.
+To achieve that we suggest a few changes to the Leo CLI and Manifest:

-- add a "dependencies" section to Leo Manifest and add a command to pull those dependencies;
+- add a "dependencies" section to the Leo Manifest and add a command to pull those dependencies;
 - allow custom names for imports to manually resolve name conflicts;
 - add "curve" and "proving system" sections to the Manifest;
 - add "include" and "exclude" parameters for "proving system" and "curve";
-- add a lock file which would store imported dependencies and their relations;
+- add a lock file to store imported dependencies and their relations;

 ## Motivation

 The current design of imports does not provide any guarantees on what's stored in program imports and published with the program to Aleo Package Manager.
-When a dependency is "added," it is stored inside imports folder, and it is possible to manually edit and/or add packages in this folder.
+When a dependency is "added," it is stored inside the imports folder, and it is possible to manually edit and/or add packages in this folder.

-Also, imports are stored under the package name which makes it impossible to import two different packages with the same name.
+Also, imports are stored under the package name, which makes it impossible to import two different packages with the same name.

-Another important detail in the scope of this proposal is that in future Leo programs will have the ability to be run with different proving systems and curves, possibly creating incompatibility between programs written for different proving systems or curves.
+Another important detail in the scope of this proposal is that, in the future, Leo programs will have the ability to run with different proving systems and curves, possibly creating incompatibility between programs written for different proving systems or curves.
 To make a foundation for these features, imports need to be managed with include/exclude lists for allowed (compatible)